As parents, we all want to defend and protect our children when they are bullied, but what if our children are the bullies themselves?

 1. Be empathetic

-Heartbreak, depression, and anger are the most common responses of parents when they learn of negative behavior of their children.
+Heartbreak, depression, and anger are the most common responses of parents when they learn of the negative behavior of their children.
 But it’s empathy that’s going to help them understand why their child is behaving in a certain way.

 I always advise parents to be understanding, not judgmental.
 If you want to help your teen, try to win his trust.
 If you want him to refrain from negative activities, put yourself in his shoes.
 Discover his challenges and try to help him overcome those.